aurotripathy/training-with-noise-reduces-overfitting/README.md

 <img src="Noise-Added-to-Smooth-boundary.png" alt="drawing" style="width:600px;"/>

 ## Summary
-To summarize, we went from the overfitted situation on the left to the generalized situation on the right by adding small amounts of jitter.
+To summarize, we went from the intentionally overfitted situation on the left to the generalized situation on the right by adding small amounts of jitter.

 <img src="m_merged.png" alt="drawing" style="width:600px;"/>